Jacksonville father confirms daughter was murdered at Fort Campbell Army base

 A Fort Campbell soldier from Jacksonville was killed on base Saturday.

 According to authorities, the soldier's husband was arrested after the shooting.
-The soldier's father has contacted First Coast News and identified her as 27-year-old Brittany Silvers.
+The soldier's father has contacted First Coast News and identified her as 27-year-old Brittney Silvers.

 Silvers' family told First Coast News she was trying to escape her violent husband and had changed the locks to her home on base.
 They are furious that he was still allowed in with his spousal military ID.